This trail gives excellent views of the La Plata mountains as it goes over Sharkstooth Pass

-, before then dropping down Bear Creek before returning back to the road via the Gold Run trail.
+, before then dropping down Bear Creek and then returning back to the road via the Aspen Loop Trail #631

 This trail has several hike-a-bike sections, multiple stream crossings, and, if ridden earlier in the summer, multiple snow field crossings.